The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Traffic control reduces accident severity

-Traffic control helps reduce environmental impact
+Traffic control helps reduce environmental impacts

 Modern approaches to traffic control can even be leveraged to keep the environmental impact of driving to an absolute minimum.
 Common traffic control goals that promote a healthy, balanced environment include noise reduction, greenhouse gas reduction, and pollution reduction.